dfinity/examples/hosting/static-website/README.md

 There are two parts in this dapp, one is the website and the other is the `dfx.json`.
 Since there's no backend, there is not any benefit of using the `dfx new project_name` to setup a template, the `dfx.json` file is all there is needed.

 ### Website
-he website is really simple, it consists of a HTML file, CSS file and a PNG file.
+The website is really simple.
+It consists of an HTML file, a CSS file and a PNG file.
 The content of the HTML file looks like this:

 ```html
 <!doctype html>